Tri-Color Ravioli

 Cooking Ravioli

-• Bring about 3qt/3L salted water to a boil and add ravioli.
+• Bring about 3 quarts (3 liters) of salted water to a rolling boil.
+Gently add the ravioli.
 Once the water returns to a boil, cook for about 5 minutes.

 Plating